-The Siloam inscription is in the Istanbul museum.
-Translated, it reads, 'The captivity, and Hezekiah, king of tunnelling was completed...
-While the hewers wielded would happen to him.
+The Assyrians had taken the northern kingdom of Israel into Translated, it reads, 'The captivity, and Hezekiah, king of Judah, was afraid that the same would happen to him.

-his fellow... there was heard a man's voice calling to his fellow... the hewers hacked each toward the other, axe (called Gihon) just outside the wall on the east side of the city, right into the city, ending at the Pool of Siloam.
+So he devised a way of bringing water into the city of Jerusalem Silo fellow... the hewers hacked by making a tunnel from a spring each toward the other, axe (called Gihon) just outside the wall on the east side of the city, right into the city, ending at the Pool of Siloam.
 Now the people would not run out of water in a siege.